semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ### sem help

-The output of the `sem help` command is static and is as follows:
+The output of the `sem help` command is static and identical to the output of executing the `sem` command without any command line arguments.

-    $ sem help
-    Semaphore 2.0 command line interface

-    Usage:
-      sem [command]

-    Available Commands:
-      config      Get and set configuration options.
-      connect     Connect to a Semaphore endpoint
-      context     Manage contexts for connecting to Semaphore create      Create a resource from a file. delete      Delete a resource.
-      describe    Describe a resource
-      get         List of resources.
-      help        Help about any command
-      init        Initialize a project
-      version     Display the version

-    Flags:
-      -h, --help      help for sem
-      -v, --verbose   verbose output

-    Use "sem [command] --help" for more information about a command.

 ### Resources